animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 #### Database Context Factory

-Next step would be the one and only most important thing, set up a database context factory for each project.
+The next step would be the only most important thing, setting up a database context factory for each project.
 We would be leveraging the following things in the recent versions of EF Core for achieving our objectives:

 - Provision for an interface `IDesignTimeDbContextFactory<DbContext>` which lets us define a context factory.
 - Extension for the `UseSqlServer` method to have a non-mandatory connection string parameter